The-Hacker-Recipes/The-Hacker-Recipes/physical/super-secret-zones/burger-de-seigneur.md

 * sauces (ketchup/burger/mustard)
 * 1 tomato 🍅
 * 1.6 kg of french fries 🍟
-* Une bonne grose dose de talent
+* Une bonne grosse dose de talent

 {% hint style="danger" %}
 This meal can overflow your calorie counter in this case you can make your shopping by bike.&#x20;